Consent Game Posts

 Travelling the World

-Crossing Boundaries is all about three friends who recently got out of school.
-To celebrate this they have saved up some money and decided to travel the world together.
-The two characters Eva and Alice bring along their friend Joe who doesn’t always think his decisions through.
+The two characters Eva and Alice bring along their friend Joe who doesn’t do a great job of always thinking his decisions through completely.
 Thanks to Joe, and missing their plane early on, the friends get into quite a bit of trouble on their adventure across the world.
 The game also incorporates a cute mini-game with some fun mechanics to drive home the themes of consent even more throughout the game.

 “Snog a Frog” is the game-within-a-game you will play along with the game’s characters